leolca/clscripts/README.md

 264965  45599
 ```

-We might also splicity specify other parameters:
+We might also explicitly specify other parameters:
 ```
 ./heapslaw.py -i Ulysses.txt --maxlen 264965 --samples 100
 ```